Do you crave affection all the time?

 Sometimes we crave affection because we feel left out of the lives of our loved ones.

 We may be at a point in our life where there’s just not that much keeping us busy.
 We’ve got a steady routine, but hardly a busy one.

 Our friends, however, might be much busier than we are.
 If you find that your friends, even your significant other, are far busier than you, it can be difficult to deal with your desire for affection.

 It could be the main reason you crave affection so much, actually.

-This is a big one.
-Our cravings for affection often come from a disparity about what we wish life was like, and what it really is.
+Our cravings for affection often come from a disparity between what we wish life was like, and what it really is.

 Which, if you think more deeply about that disparity, it most often arises from the fact that we aren’t being honest with ourselves.

 I spent a winter in the mountains alone a few years back.
 It wasn’t something that I chose for myself, but my circumstances in a way forced it.

 I don’t think I can express how difficult that was for me.
 I had never been that alone before, and I had to do a lot of honest evaluation of myself, who I was, and why I wasn’t okay with being alone.

 I wasn’t good at loving myself (I’m still not the best, but I keep trying).
 It was this inability to love myself that made being alone so difficult.